DataDog/documentation/content/en/continuous_integration/setup_pipelines/github.md

 2. Click the `Link GitHub Account` button.
 3. Follow the instructions to configure for a personal or organization account.
 4. In `Edit Permissions`, grant `read` permissions to the `Actions` permissions.
-5. Click `Create App in GitHub` which will take you to GitHub to configure the app.
+5. Click `Create App in GitHub` which takes you to GitHub to configure the app.
 6. Give the app a name.
 7. Click the `Install GitHub App` and follow the instructions on GitHub.

 [1]: https://us3.datadoghq.com/account/settings#integrations/github-apps
 {{< /site-region >}}

-Once completed DataDog should immediately start tracing GitHub Workflows
+Once completed Datadog should immediately start tracing GitHub Workflows

 ## Visualize pipeline data in Datadog